The ultimate apple pie with a flaky pie crust and melty apple filling packed with flavors.

 - Cornstarch: Cornstarch also thickens the filling.
 All-purpose flour gives a slightly chunkier texture, while cornstarch gives a gel texture like a jam.
 I like to blend both of them.

 - Lemon zest: The refreshing flavor is a perfect match with the apple pie filling.
+I highly recommend adding it since I feel it makes a very noticeable difference in taste.

 Assembling